Our New Learning Journey

 The Four Stages of the Journey

-Our new learning journey is made up of four distinct stages, some which run simultaneously, but all of equal importance:
+Our new learning journey is made up of four distinct stages, some of which run simultaneously, but all of equal importance:

-- Engage – Deliver impact and realise potential by engaging your stakeholders
+Engage – Deliver impact and realise potential by engaging your stakeholders

-Our Engagement Planner works in three ways:
+Our Engagement Plan works in three ways:

-Participants will learn through experiential exercises.
+Learners will learn through experiential exercises.
 These are designed to optimise deep learning, maximise communication, challenge thinking and behaviour and create space for reflection and refining of the Engagement Plan.

-- Workplace Practice Development – Realise difference in your behaviours and contribution to your organisation as you apply your learning
+Workplace Practice Development – Realise difference in your behaviours and contribution to your organisation as you apply your learning

-- Connect and Reflect – Reconnect and reflect to evolve your development and refine the next phase of your journey
+Connect and Reflect – Reconnect and reflect to evolve your development and refine the next phase of your journey

-- Change and grow – Create sustainable change in your organisation by applying new behaviours and thinking
+Change and grow – Create sustainable change in your organisation by applying new behaviours and thinking

-We know that people can support others through their development and we know that practicing feedback and reflection means that these activities are going to lead to much better and much deeper behaviour change and sustained behaviour change.
+We know that people can support others through their development and we know that practising feedback and reflection means that these activities are going to lead to much better and much deeper behaviour change and sustained behaviour change.
 The best way to do this is through practice.